amsszhao/Multi-d_inviscid_Saint-Venant_eqs/README.md

 ## Description

-### movies

-Inside the folder movies, one can find sample numerical time-evolutions with perturbed dam-break initial data in the sub-folder hydraulic shocks and perturb roll waves initial data in the sub-folder roll waves, respectively.

 ### Evans solvers

 Inside the folder Evans solvers, one can find codes for Evans/Evans-Lopatinsky solvers in the sub-folder hydraulic shocks and a periodic Evans-Lopatinsky solver in the sub-folder roll waves, respectively.